lauraliparulo/java-OCP-11-816-exam/README.md

 # java-OCP-11-816-exam
-some demos to get ready for the second part of the Java Certification, OCP Java 11 Part 2 I have passed in on August, the 6th, 2020.
-Before the book has been published :-D
+some demos to get ready for the second part of the Java Certification, OCP Java 11 Part 2

+I  passed it on August, the 6th, 2020.
+Before the book was been published :-D

 ### Lessons learned
 It´s important to inspect the javadocs carefully.